stationeering/stationeers-ic/README.md

 * UNKNOWN_INSTRUCTION - The instruction you have specified does not exist, check the spelling.
 * LINE_TOO_LONG - The line is more than 64 characters, reduce the length.
 * PROGRAM_TOO_LONG - The program is too long, only 128 instructions/lines are permitted.
+* INVALID_JUMP_TAG_DUPLICATE - A duplicate jump tag has been found.

 Any error objects of type "error" will prevent the program from running.